waterlinked/examples/README.md

 Example of how to send external depth data to the Waterlinked Underwater GPS.
 This is needed when using the Locator A1 and is typically part of ROV integration

-### About externalNMEA.py

-Example of how to send external position data to the Waterlinked Underwater GPS.
-It reads NMEA messages from a device and parses it before sending it to the master electronics.

 ### About tracklog.py